Published by Carl Hedinger. Last Updated on June 26, 2023.

 The Stone Mountain Falls Hike (Multiple Options)

-Just as there are multiple options for parking, there are also numerous options for hiking to Stone Mountain Falls.
+Just as there are multiple options for parking, there are also numerous options for hiking to Stone Mountain Falls NC.
 We’ll share our personal preferences after describing the different routes you can take.

 As we mentioned, the Upper Trailhead Parking and Lower Trailhead Parking are the two most popular access points.